Toilet dimensions overview:

-The Back-to-Wall 1-PC’s compact size offers several advantages including being easier to clean, being more durable due to their being less shifting components to brake, and having a sleeker, more modern design.
+The Back-to-Wall 1-PC’s compact size offers several advantages including being easier to clean, being more durable due to there being fewer shifting components to brake, and having a sleeker, more modern design.
 This specific unit also comes with the dual-flush option.
 At the top of the tank, you’ll notice that there is a button for a “Half Flush” and a button for a “Full Flush”.
-Half flushes use significantly less water and ideal for removing liquid waste while full flushes are powerful enough for the removal of other waste.
+Half flushes use significantly less water and ideal for removing liquid waste while full flushes are powerful enough for the thorough removal of other waste.

-Back-to-Wall Elongated 2-Piece Toilet
+Back-to-Wall Elongated 2-Piece Toilet Dimensions

 In addition to being long, the Back-to-Wall Elongated 2-Piece Toilet also has some notable height advantages.
 The seat itself is 16.5 inches above the finished floor.
 This height allows most average to tall-sized adults to sit very comfortably atop the throne.
 Furthermore, unlike most compact toilets which have a lower tank behind the toilet bowl, this design allows for a fairly tall secondary unit behind its toilet bowl.
 Here, the top of the tank reaches an ample 30.75 inches above the finished floor.

-Back-to-Wall Round Front 2-Piece Toilet
+Back-to-Wall Round Front 2-Piece Toilet Dimensions